microsoft/AcademicContent/Workshop/14. LUIS/LUIS HOL.md

 The first step in creating an intelligent language model with LUIS is to provision an application in the [LUIS portal](https://www.luis.ai/).
 In this exercise, you will create an application called "Newsy" whose purpose is to understand natural-language commands for retrieving news.

 1. Open the [LUIS portal](https://www.luis.ai/) in a browser.
 If you aren't already signed in, click **Sign in or create an account** and sign in with your Microsoft account.
 If you are prompted to "let this app access your info," review the permissions requested and click **Yes**.
 Additionally, if you are prompted to provide additional details such as the country you live in and the company you work for, fill in the information and click **Continue**.
+You can also skip over any welcome screens that are presented.

     ![Signing in to LUIS](Images/luis-click-login.png)

     _Signing in to LUIS_

-1. Read through or skip over any welcome screens that are presented.

 1. Click **New App**.